dzakdzaks/github-user-neobrutalism/README.md

 # GitHub User

-A modern Android application that allows users to search and explore GitHub user profiles.
+A modern Android application that allows users to search and explore GitHub user profiles with Neobrutalism theme.

 ## Features